sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/configure.md

    - Commit commands that should be run on every update (e.g. `kubectl apply`) to [./kubectl-apply-all.sh](../kubectl-apply-all.sh).
    - Commit commands that generally only need to be run once per cluster to (e.g. `kubectl create secret`, `kubectl expose`) to [./create-new-cluster.sh](../create-new-cluster.sh).

 - When you upgrade, merge the corresponding upstream release tag into your release branch.
+E.g., `git remote add upstream https://github.com/sourcegraph/deploy-sourcegraph` to add the upstream remote and `git checkout release && git merge v3.15.0` to merge the upstream release tag into your release branch.

 ## Dependencies